Financial Aid Programs

 Once the Financial Aid Office receives the completed paperwork, your employer will receive an email authorizing you to begin.

 Your employer will let you know when you are authorized to begin working.
 IMPORTANT: Any student who begins working before they are authorized will have their job terminated.

 Can I lose my eligibility to work after I am hired?

-- Students who continue working after dropping below their required units (or after they stop participating actively in courses needed to maintain the required units) will have to wait two quarters before they will be eligible to work again.
+- Students who continue working after dropping below their required units (or after they stop participating actively in courses needed to maintain the required units) will have to wait two quarters in which they are otherwise eligible to work before they will be able to be rehired as a student employee.